Mumberthrax/CivilVoatersAgreement/CivilVoatersAgreement.md

 Want to maintain your own version of this?
 Make a fork, or just copy-paste it and do whatever.
 It's under a free license: WTFPL http://www.wtfpl.net/

 This is not a legal contract, I am not a lawyer, you probably aren't either, and this doesn't mean we don't mean it when we sign.
+The Civil Voaters' Agreement is not explicitly endorsed by the administration of voat.co; it is a user-maintained project.

 Discuss the Civil Voaters' Agreement at https://voat.co/v/VoatersAgreement